Say hello, or subscribe to our newsletter

 Why don’t we share with the audience how you are planning to do that?

-We recommend to put in this slide what you wrote in your lean canvas under “revenue” (see here how to compile the lean canvas for your great idea).
+We recommend to put in this slide what you wrote in your lean canvas under “revenue”.

 This is a key part of the entire pitch, this slide is the stare of the entire deck.
 That’s where you are really playing your cards.